International/Global StudiesLength of Program: 90 Credits Completion Award: A.A. Degree

 The 90 credit Associate in Arts transfer degree is designed to meet the general education requirements at Washington State four-year institutions and prepares students for a Bachelor’s degree in International/Global Studies.
 Global Studies is also an excellent major for graduate studies in International Relations, Public Policy, Communications, Education, Linguistics, Business, Law, and any of the Social Sciences.

-International/Global Studies — What is it?
+International/Global Studies —

 Global Studies is a comprehensive and interdisciplinary program that explores cultures, political systems, historical developments and economies to help students develop the knowledge, awareness and skills needed in an increasingly interdependent world.

 Contemporary issues in International/Global Studies:

 Global Interdependence, Modern State Systems, World Markets, Human Rights and Social Justice, International Development, Terrorism and Regional Conflict, and Global Environmental Issues.

 What can I do with a Bachelor’s Degree in International/Global Studies?

 Global Studies prepares students with the leadership skills to address the challenges that arise in an age of global interdependence.
 Global Studies majors work as teachers and professors, researchers, diplomats, counselors, intelligence analysts, advocates, curators, publicists, legislators, campaign managers, lobbyists, journalists, business and non-profit professionals.